 E-invoicing local authorities

 Local authorities may require an e-invoice for work you have done.
-Local authorities include municipalities, provinces and water boards.
-However other organisations, such as educational institutions and museums, which are required to follow public procurement procedures may also require e-invoices.
+Local authorities include municipalities, provinces, and water authorities.
+Other organisations which are required to follow public procurement procedures, such as educational institutions and museums, may also require e-invoices.
 These organisations are legally obliged to be able to receive and process e-invoices.

 How do you send an e-invoice?